 Associate Professor of History

-Yvonne Pitts teaches in the History Department and is affiliated with American Studies and Women’s Gender, and Sexuality Studies programs at Purdue University.
-Professor Pitts enjoys working closely with undergraduate students.
-She has collaborated with a Wilke Undergraduate Intern and has advised numerous History Honors students on their capstone thesis projects.
-She believes that training in historical analysis and research methods will benefit students regardless of their career path.
-Professor Pitts has been recognized for her teaching effectiveness, receiving the Department of History’s inaugural Jon C. Teaford Faculty Teaching Award in 2011.
-In 2013 she was selected for a Teaching for Tomorrow Fellowship and has been nominated for the Charles Murphy Award.
-On campus she works with the Lesbian, Gay, Bisexual, Transgender, and Queer Center and is devoted to mentoring queer students and to organizing for civil equality.
-She co-taught a Study Abroad course in the Trans-Atlantic Histories of Sexualities in Summer 2014, a course that she will co-teach again in 2015.
-She regularly teaches courses in U.S. constitutional history, the history of sexual regulation, race and the law, and American legal culture.
-Her book, Family, Law, and Inheritance in America: A Social and Legal History of Nineteenth Century Kentucky was published in Summer 2013 (Cambridge University Press).
-It won the American Society for Legal History’s Cromwell Book Prize for best first book on U.S. legal history in 2013.
+Yvonne Pitts is a faculty member in the Department of History and also affiliated with the American Studies and Women’s Gender, and Sexuality Studies programs at Purdue.
+Yvonne has been recognized for her teaching effectiveness, receiving the Department of History’s inaugural Jon C. Teaford Faculty Teaching Award in 2011.
+In 2013, she was selected for a Teaching for Tomorrow Fellowship and was awarded the Kenneth T. Kofmehl Outstanding Undergraduate Teaching Award in 2015.
+On campus she works with the Lesbian, Gay, Bisexual, Transgender, and Queer Center, and is devoted to mentoring queer students and organizing for civil equality.
+Yvonne co-taught a study abroad course exploring trans-Atlantic queer history in summer 2014 and 2015, a course that she will co-teach again this summer.
+She teaches courses in U.S. Constitutional history, the history of sexual regulation, race and the law, and American legal culture.
+Her book, Family, Law, and Inheritance in America: A Social and Legal History of Nineteenth Century Kentucky was published by Cambridge University Press in 2013.
+It won the American Society for Legal History’s Cromwell Book Prize for best first book on U.S. legal history in 2014.